Seven days without exercise makes one WEAK!

 -worry about quality, rather than quantity;

 #1 When whistle is blown-Stop, Look, and Listen

 #2 Proper shoes required-Indoor athletic footwear should consist of a non-marking sole that encloses the entire foot and is fastened with laces.
 See page 6 (Appearance Code) in the District Parent/Student Handbook.

 #4 Keep personal self-space-Look where you're going, not where you've been

 #1 Verbal warning

 #5 Parent notified

-When assessments are based on 5 point scale:
+Assessments are based on a 5 point scale:

 These are the units that will be covered throughout the school year:

 Emergency procedures-fire, tornado, lock down*